jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ## apimanager section:

-This section helps the agent to connect to the API Manager
+This section helps the agent to connect to the API Manager and to know which API should be discovered.

 `host`: Machine name where API Manager is running. localhost value can be used as the agent is installed on the same machine